Early Christian History: Site Extras — Christian Martyr Complex

 Christianity in some parts of the world is being persecuted.
 Perhaps the best-known example of this is in China, where all religions are persecuted, even domestic religions such as Falun Gong.
 In the occidental world, however, Christianity is the majority religion and is no longer in any danger.
 The old sentiment of being “persecuted” lingers, even where no persecution exists.
 This is because Christianity, over the centuries, has perpetuated a feeling of being downtrodden.
 As Jesus had been rejected by the upper-classes of his day, and by the people of his own putative hometown, Christians feel they are in the same boat.
 Many Christians simply cannot help but identify with Jesus emotionally and see themselves as persecuted, whether or not they actually are.

-Rational?
+Is this rational?
 No. Is it happening?
 Yes.
 Is it inexcusable?
-Yes.
+Sure.
 But will it end?
-No.
+Never.